edited by Luke Wayne

 The Bad News – Sin

-The law reflects the character of God.
+To sin means to break God's perfect moral law.
+God's law reflects His character.
 The bad news is that as humans, we have all sinned by rebelling against God’s standard of righteousness as revealed by His law.
 In God’s eyes, if we have told one lie, we are a liar.
 If we have stolen one thing, we are a thief.
 If we have looked with lust at a person, we are an adulterer.
-The Bible says, “There is none righteous, no not one (Rom.
-3:10-11).”
-In fact, if we were able to keep all of God’s commandments, but broke just one of them…it would still be as if we had broke all of them.
-James 2:10 says, “Whosoever shall keep the whole law, yet break one, he is guilty of breaking all of them.”
+The Bible says:

 Because of our sinful rebellion against God, we are separated from God and deserve His eternal righteous judgment which is His wrath in hell (Rev. 20:15).
 All humans deserve an eternal hell for their willful rebellion against Him.
 We are not able to pay for our sins.